WarrenTheRabbit/reposleuth/README.md

 WIP.
 A tool for visualising, summarising, learning about and engaging with Python repositories.

 This readme is unusual; unlike every other part of the repository, most of it is written in a personal style.
 It even contains [The Shed of Unwanted Things](#the-shed-of-unwanted-things).
-If you read through this readme and something in it resonates, or if you have a question or you just want to say, feel free to reach out to me by [creating an issue](https://github.com/WarrenTheRabbit/reposleuth/issues), [messaging me](https://www.linkedin.com/in/warrenmarkham/) or even by [scheduling a chat](https://calendly.com/byte-sized-chats/30min).
+If you read through this readme and something in it resonates, if you have a question, a comment, an observation or if you just want to say hi, feel free to reach out by [creating an issue](https://github.com/WarrenTheRabbit/reposleuth/issues), [messaging me](https://www.linkedin.com/in/warrenmarkham/) or even by [scheduling a chat](https://calendly.com/byte-sized-chats/30min).
 You may find yourself surprised by how much I value interacting with you.

 #### Purpose